wp-plugins/wp-app-studio/readme.txt

 No problem.
 This is it.
 Create your own custom plugin.
 Let us support it for 30 days for Free.

 Wp App Studio(WPAS) is a cost-effective REST API based software as a service (SaaS) platform that creates fully featured Wordpress plugins.
+Saas is a software delivery model commonly used by companies such as Google, Yahoo, Amazon etc. In SaaS delivery model all processing takes place outside of your computer.
+To be able to use this platform, you must purchase API credits.

 [How does WPAS work?
 SaaS Whaat? and others](http://emarketdesign.com/documentation/wp-app-studio-documentation/wp-app-studio-platform/)